- Find a Book

 The default PIN is the last 4 digits of the student ID number.

-Free Voter Education Resources Two steps to voting: First: Register by October 9, 2020!
-Not sure if you are registered?
+Free Voter Education Resources Two steps to voting: First: Get Registered Not sure if you are registered?
 Check here!
 Need to register?
 You can do so online through the Department of Motor Vehicles.
 Click here.
 Or you can print a Voter Registration Form in English or Spanish.
-Return your form in person…
+Return your form in person or by mail…

 Learn everything you need to know about applying for and taking your driving test in North Carolina.
 Car, motorcycle, and CDL information available as well as the handbooks! ¡En Español tambien!